kit8379/VelocityBungeeList/README.md

 Elevate your server listing experience to the next level!
 Introducing VelocityBungeeList for BungeeCord, the ultimate solution to display your server list in a chic and intuitive manner.

 Support RedisBungee!
-It menas that you can use this plugin on multiple proxies setup!
+It means that you can use this plugin on multiple proxies setup!
 (Both BungeeCord and Velocity)

 🌟 Features 🌟